 As coaches, we can’t focus own building skills that only work right now.
 We need to build skills that scale.
 The game will always tell you if it’s working or not.
 We need to address this before it becomes the problem – not after it’s a problem.

 If you’re a coach and you work with hitters, get your kids to dress for the job they want – not the one they currently have.
 If you think you have something that works, don’t just continue to hammer flips.
 Challenge it.
 Expose it to velocity.
 See where it breaks down.
-There’s a big difference between a swing that looks good and a swing that performs.
+There’s a big difference between a swing that looks good and a swing that performs good.
 We shouldn’t be concerned with aesthetics.
 We should be concerned with performance.
-The best way to test for this is to challenge it in environments that replicate where it needs to perform.
+The best way to test for this is to challenge it in environments that replicate performance conditions.
 It’s either going to work or it’s not.
-There’s no gray area.
-Only black and white.

 If you’re working with any guys struggling to buy time, I’d probably ask these three questions: